When these kitties see their human’s legs, they climb.

-Heathcliff came to her humans as a rescue.
+She came to her foster home as a tiny orphan

 Photos via reddit.